Angadbcit/bcit-2420-1/assignment1.md

 ### Configuring `doct`

 After installing `doctl`, you have to connect it to your digitalocean account to begin working.
-The configuration steps are as follows:
+The configuration steps are as follows:~[4](https://docs.digitalocean.com/reference/doctl/how-to/install/)~

 1. Create a digitalocean API token.
 These tokens work as a simple authentication key to connect your account to `doctl`.
    1. Go to the [Applications & API page](https://cloud.digitalocean.com/account/api/tokens).